molven04/os-media/readme.txt

 == Changelog ==

+= 2.3 =
+* new monitor interface for video sources in settings.
+* add colours in select files sources
+* fixed bug in new CPT post setting

 = 2.2 =
 * dinamically URL select from setting.
 * add manual video-file input for extenal server.